Shell Tone of Voice — Global & Transitioning

 What is Shell's brand message?

-Shell's core message is about Transitioning to cleaner energy while meeting today's needs.
-Their concept "Progress Power" drives their mission: To power progress together with more and cleaner energy.
+Shell's core message: Transitioning to cleaner energy while meeting today's needs Their mission: To power progress together with more and cleaner energy

 What makes Shell's brand voice unique?

 Shell stands out through their global, transitioning, reliable communication style.
-Their central brand tension — "Fossil vs. Renewable" — shapes every message they craft in the Energy sector.
+Their central brand tension, "Fossil vs. Renewable", shapes how they communicate across the Energy sector.

 What language style does Shell use?

-Shell uses corporate language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Shell uses corporate language, with figurative messaging, in statement-style sentences, using the present tense.